JaySay-compsci/stable-diffusion-webui/README.md

 **cd back to stable diffusion directory then run** `./webui.sh`

 This should get it to launch correctly as you will now have the correct python environment set on your linux machine using pyenv.
-If not, verify pyenv is correctly isntalled with all dependencies again, then verify that the correct python version is installed and set globally.
+If not, verify pyenv is correctly installed with all dependencies again, then verify that the correct python version is installed and set globally.

 ### Installation on Apple Silicon